 I prefer vitamins that don’t look like candy, because I think that sends a confusing message and also may slightly increase the chances of an accidental overdose.
 (Kids don’t always understand the difference between gummy bears and gummy vitamins.)

-Childlife Essentials Soft-Melts: These are “soft-melts” so they are a very soft gummy, but in an oval so they are easy to eat and don’t look like candy.
+Childlife Essentials Soft-Melts: These “soft-melts” are a very soft gummy, but in an oval so they are easy to eat and don’t look like candy.

 Childlife Essentials Liquid: Liquid vitamins can be a nice option, especially for younger kids.
 You can often add it to food (like smoothies).

-Zarbees Liquid: These are a multivitamin with elderberry for immune support with a mellow berry flavor.
+Zarbee’s Liquid: These are a multivitamin with elderberry for immune support and a mellow berry flavor.

 Best Kids Vitamins with Iron

-This toddler vitamin with iron from Zarbees or Doctor’s Finest are nice option.
+These toddler vitamins with iron from Zarbee’s and Doctor’s Finest are nice options.
 Check the serving size and the iron amounts for perspective on how much is in there—your child will still need to get some from food.

 Iron is often a nutrient that kids fall short on (and it’s probably the only nutrient I’d say that about!), so you may want to consider a supplement in consultation with your pediatrician if your child doesn’t regularly consume iron-rich foods.